Professional wrestling match types: Blood Bath match

 A Blood Bath match is a no-disqualification match where the first to be covered in a vat of blood dispensed from a bucket loses.
 The Brood members Edge and Gangrel had a Blood Bath match on WWE Raw in August 1999.

 Mud match

 Perhaps the most notable substance match was a mud match, where wrestlers would wrestle in an area or container full of mud, usually away from the ring.
 Usually women would participate in these matches with some occasional male involvement.

 Hog Pen match

 A variation of a Mud Match is the Hog Pen match, which is a Mud Match held in a pig pen on a farm, often filled with mud and pig excrement.
-Triple H and Henry O. Godwinn participated in a Hog Pen match at WWE's In Your House 5 in December 1995.
+Hunter Hearst Helmsley and Henry O. Godwinn participated in a Hog Pen match at WWE's In Your House 5 in December 1995.
 The only objective to win is to be the first wrestler to throw his opponent into a pig pen.